“The only constant is change.” — Heraclitus, c. 535 – 475 BC

 Another project manager at my company recently recommended that I read Who Moved My Cheese?
 I seemed to be hearing about this best-seller everywhere, so I thought I’d better check it out.
 This parable about two mice and two “littlepeople” who live in a maze where they look for cheese is touted as being life-changing and “a-mazing.”
 The book can be read almost cover-to-cover in a train ride from San Francisco to San Jose (I can attest to that), and its message is simple: change is inevitable, and you’re better off if you not only deal with it but even anticipate it when possible.

 Some consider this book a ruthless ploy by management to manipulate workers into unquestioningly accepting any change imposed on them.
 Although it could be used that way, I think its message is more profound—the book is not just about the corporate world but about life in general.
-(I won’t get into the way the message is conveyed, which some readers find insulting, patronizing, or worse.)
+(I won’t get into the way the message is conveyed, which some readers find insulting, patronizing, or worse—all critiques with serious merit.)
 However, I didn’t find this idea life-changing.
 For starters, I’d heard it before.
 The Buddha expressed it over two thousand years ago when he noted that impermanence is one of the basic facts of existence and we can be more content if we come to terms with that.
 His teachings, however, can’t be read in one short train ride.

 Another reason the book might not have made as big an impression on me as on some is that I’ve worked in high tech for 11 years.
 If I hadn’t learned to deal with change by now, I probably wouldn’t still be here.
 That’s not to say I always welcome change or find it easy; I admit that it’s often difficult and unsettling.
 Just open any beginning psychology textbook, and you’ll see that it lists the 10 most stressful events in a person’s life as those involving change, even a positive one such as marriage.
 We mammals don’t take kindly to change—not even mice.